 - In the Timeline pane, select the waveform bar of that audio and press the DELETE key on the keyboard.
 Alternatively, right-click the waveform bar of that audio and select Delete.

-So, that’s all how to insert an audio in ActivePresenter 8.
+So, that’s all how to insert audio in ActivePresenter 8.
 Hope that this tutorial inspires you.
-Don’t hesitate to follow us on YouTube, Facebook and our Tutorial page to get more useful tutorials about designing eLearning courses and screencast.
+Don’t hesitate to follow us on YouTube, Facebook, Twitter, and our Tutorial page to get more useful tutorials about designing eLearning courses and screencasts.